beanandbean/CenTaD2016-DSR/report/final-report2.md

 problem called __overfitting__ may occur.
 This will be further discussed in the tuning section.

+#### II.1.f LSTM-based Recurrent Neural Network Language Model (RNNLM)

+Recently, RNNLM is found to be more effective in modeling long and complex sentences (Sundermeyer et al.).
+The main drawback of conventional n-gram language model is limited word context coverage.
+For example, in a 5-gram language model, only the previous 4 words are used in predicting the current word.
+On the other hand, if we increase the n-gram context, to 9 (for example), there will not be enough training data to learn a good statistics for most of the context phrases.
+For example, for a 9-gram language model, consider P( (i)th word is "五十" | previous 8 words are "请 同学 们 翻开 数学 书 到 第" ), it is in general very difficult to find an exact match of all the 8 words in the training data.
+Even if an exact 8-word match exists by co-incidence, the number of occurrences will be too few to learn a good statistical model.
+In the case where an exact 8-word match does not exist, although we can use n-gram backoff, different words will get backed off to different n-gram order.
+This will create inconsistency and discontinuity in the statistical model, causing the prediction to be good at some words but very bad at some other words.

+RNNLM solves this problem by keeping a state vector while going through every words.
+In this way, it has a effective context size of infinity and can "remember" every words in the past.
+The long short-term memory (LSTM) based neural networks also has a mechanism that can selectively remember and forget information.
+For example, "把 ... 带走", in Chinese language, it is common to have an object followed by a verb after "把", this pattern can be learned by LSTM-based RNNLM.

+In this project, we have trained two Chinese character-based LSTM-based RNNLMs (one with punctuation, one without punctuation) to complement the drawback of limited context modelling in n-gram language models.

 ### II.2 Programming

 The programming part considers statistical databases based on the selected models, and